 Every dog is unique and has different tastes—and nutritional needs.
 Some may fight obesity or have food allergies or require a therapeutic diet to counter a health condition, so be sure to clear any table treats with your veterinarian.
 Remember you wouldn’t allow your human kid to munch exclusively on rich desserts or gravy, so balance your table-love with healthy moderation.

 Treats typically shouldn’t make up more than about 10 percent of the pet’s total diet.
 So if you plan to offer table food dog treats, first reduce his regular ration.
 Tiny amounts offered very gradually work best to avoid upset tummies.
+You can use home remedies to treat mild diarrhea.
 Besides, your dog enjoys the attention almost as much as the treats!